Sterc/mailchimpsubscribe/README.md

 Package for subscribing users in Mailchimp lists using FormIt.
 Adds a snippet for retrieving Mailchimp lists in a single select TV and a FormIt hook for subscribing Mailchimp users to the list provided in the pages Template Variable.

-## Todo
-* Add option to add Mailchimp list ID as FormIt property instead of needing to set in inside the page TV.

 ### Functionalities ###

 * FormIt hook for subscribing users to Mailchimp lists based on TV value